Link to our HOME page

 The Range was once part of an ocean floor and it contains a large number of marine fossils.

 Cape Range is a rugged outcrop of hills running south from Exmouth almost all the way to Coral Bay.
 At its highest point it reaches 314 metres and contains a number of weathered canyons.
-Two, Potshot and Charles Knife are within easy reach of Exmouth town.
+Two, Potshot and Charles Knife, are within easy reach of Exmouth town.

 A 4wd trip down the west side of the range with a stop off at Yardie Creek is a must for all those with adventurous spirits.
 Try to take some camping gear with you and stop overnight.
 Travelling slowly and exploring the area is most rewarding.
 Remember to take plenty of water as there is none available.
+It will not be possible to do this drive if Yardie Creek has broken through to the sea.

 The park was originally pastoral land but was declared a National Park in 1964.
 The adjoining Ningaloo Marine Park that stretches 260 km along the coast was declared in 1987.